lmas/lmas.github.io/src/blog/2021-08-27_the_drunken_bishop.md

 ---
 title: The drunken bishop
 date: 2021-08-27
-abstract: Visualise digital fingerprints with ease
+abstract: Visualise digital fingerprints with ease.
 ---

-Some time ago I read an excellent blog post about [The drunken bishop algorithm] by James Furness.
+Some time ago I read an excellent blog post about the [Drunken Bishop] algorithm by James Furness.
 He explains how OpenSSH uses this algorithm to visualise SSH key fingerprints, in order to make it easier for a human to compare some (possibly) different keys.